Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 #### Loft Attack

-With "Loft Attack", the guidance will initiate when the missile's barometric altimeter detects a pressure increase of 1 psi AND the missile's barometric altimeter senses that the missile is below 18,000ft MSL.
+With _Loft Attack_, the guidance will initiate when the missile's barometric altimeter detects that:

+- There is a pressure increase of 1 psi
+- The missile is below 18,000ft MSL.

+> 💡 A pressure increase of 1 psi is roughly a decrease in altitude of 1000-3000ft.

 This prevents unnecessary loss of energy due to the bang-bang guidance method of the weapon.

-Selection of the "Loft Attack" attack profile is strongly recommended when employing the Shrike in the (WRCS) AGM-45 and (LABS) LOFT modes.
+Selection of the _Loft Attack_ attack profile is strongly recommended when employing the Shrike in the (WRCS) AGM-45 and (LABS) LOFT modes.

 > 💡 Loft Attack can often be utilized to engage short-range and medium-range SAM systems outside of